 Luther is a very small town located in the state of Oklahoma.
 With a population of 1,694 people and two constituent neighborhoods, Luther is the 194th largest community in Oklahoma.
-Much of the housing stock in Luther was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Luther economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Luther has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Luther, where the median household income is $63,106.00.

 Luther real estate is some of the most expensive in Oklahoma, although Luther house values don't compare to the most expensive real estate in the U.S.

-Luther is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Luther isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Luther are a mix of both white- and blue-collar jobs.
 Overall, Luther is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Luther who work in management occupations (13.34%), office and administrative support (13.34%), and business and financial occupations (7.76%).

-The education level of Luther citizens is a little higher than the average for US cities and towns: 24.89% of adults in Luther have at least a bachelor's degree.
+The citizens of Luther are slightly better educated than the national average of 21.84% for all cities and towns, with 24.89% of adults in Luther having a bachelor's degree or advanced degree.

 The per capita income in Luther in 2010 was $39,748, which is wealthy relative to Oklahoma and the nation.
 This equates to an annual income of $158,992 for a family of four.
 However, Luther contains both very wealthy and poor people as well.